from fastcore.test import test_fail,test_eqCore API

 extract_commands()from bashxtract - Check each extracted command against

 ok_cmds(the allowlist).
-Commands inside substitutions ($(...)), subshells, pipelines, etc are extracted recursively, so nested commands are also validated. - Check that only safe operators are used (pipes, semicolons, etc.—but not redirects like
+Commands inside substitutions ($(...)), subshells, pipelines, etc are extracted recursively, so nested commands are also validated. - Check that output redirects only write to allowed destinations (default:

 This approach handles complex bash syntax correctly—pipelines, command substitutions, subshells, and more—because it uses a proper bash parser rather than regex or string splitting.